 Washington, tired of being pestered, got in the car.
 Almost immediately, the man produced a small handgun, aimed it at her chest, and fired.
 Shocked, she was only able to ask him why he had shot her.
 He replied that she had disrespected him.
 He then savagely raped her, took her photo, and pushed her out of the car, leaving her to die.

 Miraculously, Washington sought help and lived.
 She was transported to a hospital where she described the man’s appearance to a police sketch artist who produced a composite sketch of the attacker.

-It wouldn’t be for another 14 years that the Grim Sleeper struck again — or so it seemed at first.
+It would be another 14 years before the Grim Sleeper struck again — or so it seemed at first.
 In the time he had gone silent, the LA Weekly gave him his notorious moniker.

 “He was the longest-running serial killer in the United States west of the Mississippi,” said Jill Stewart, a former LA Weekly managing editor.
 “He had been operating longer than anyone else that was known, and he stopped for 13 years.
 Or it looked like he did.”